synerf/json-to-list-flutter/README.md

 # json_to_list_flutter

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+Flutter project to demonstrate fetching data from API and displaying it in a ListView in Flutter.

 A few resources to get you started if this is your first Flutter project: